 The Office of Evaluation and Assessment (OEA) is responsible for evaluating all curriculum components and their individual blocks and courses.
 Administration of the block/course evaluations is through the Oasis system.
-Student evaluations of all blocks, courses, and instructors' teaching in the medical school curriculum are an important means for the OME to monitor and obtain useful information for improving the medical education program.
-The COM values students' questionnaire ratings and comments about their educational experiences, and student feedback is routinely included in course and teaching reviews.
+Student evaluations of all blocks, courses, and instructors' teaching in the medical school curriculum are an important means for the Department of Medical Education to monitor and obtain useful information for improving the medical education program.
+The School of Medicine values students' questionnaire ratings and comments about their educational experiences, and student feedback is routinely included in course and teaching reviews.

 Completion of block and course evaluations is a mandatory exercise for all students.
 In addition, faculty are evaluated at various times throughout blocks and courses.
 You will be notified which instructors you are required to evaluate.
-If you do not receive a mandatory evaluation for an instructor and would like to provide feedback, please access and complete the Virtual Feedback Form (see below).
+If you do not receive a mandatory evaluation for an instructor and would like to provide feedback, please access and complete the Virtual Feedback Form.
 All student responses are collected confidentially; the OEA can identify students in order to monitor evaluation completion.
 However, all student responses provided to course directors, teaching faculty, and administration will remain anonymous.
 Students are required to complete online evaluations of each block/course/instructor as assigned by the provided deadline.
 Noncompliance will be referred to the Office of Academic Affairs.

-You will receive instructions on how to access and complete your online curriculum evaluations during orientation.
+Students will receive instructions on how to access and complete the online curriculum evaluations during orientation.

-In addition to completing ratings as part of the evaluation process, you have an opportunity to comment on the strengths and weaknesses of each block/course.
-Student comments need to be constructive and professional to assure they are taken seriously and lead to improvement.
-The use of confrontational, derisive, or sarcastic language is not considered constructive nor professional and only diminishes the credibility of your evaluation.
+In addition to completing ratings as part of the evaluation process, students have an opportunity to comment on the strengths and weaknesses of each block/course.
+Comments need to be constructive and professional to assure they are taken seriously and lead to improvement.
+The use of confrontational, derisive, or sarcastic language is not considered constructive nor professional and only diminishes the credibility of the evaluation.
 With this understanding, all ratings and comments are welcome.
 Constructive comments about individual teachers are also welcome.
 Students are encouraged to offer supporting comments expressing a positive learning experience to make the curriculum stronger.

 An optional Virtual Feedback Form is available for all students throughout the year.
 All comments are anonymous and are collected periodically by the Office of Evaluation and Assessment and communicated to the appropriate parties.
 This form does not replace the Block/Course or Faculty evaluation.
-If you have immediate concerns, please contact your block/course directors.
-If you have any questions, please email the Office of Evaluation and Assessment at COM-OEA@tamu.edu.
+If a student has an immediate concern, please contact the block/course directors; for questions, please email the Office of Evaluation and Assessment at med-oea@tamu.edu.